 Beach lovers can relax on the coast in the hot weather, enjoying cocktails on the sands or water sports in the warm Caribbean Sea.
 Here are the best places to see and things to do in St Kitts.

-Basseterre is the capital of St Kitts and Nevis and one of the oldest cities in the Caribbean, dating back to the mid 17th century when it was founded by the French.
+Discover Basseterre, the capital of St Kitts and Nevis, and one of the oldest cities in the Caribbean, dating back to the mid 17th century when it was founded by the French.

 It then passed into British hands and today is the center of this independent island nation.
 Many visitors to St Kitts may simply pass through the port or use Basseterre as the gateway to the islands volcanic peaks and beach resorts, but the city is brimming with history.